AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc.md

 ## Measure {#measure}

 The **[!UICONTROL Measure]** tab is available when your [!DNL AMC] instance contains campaign IDs.
 When you create a project, Real-Time CDP Collaboration runs background queries against your [!DNL AMC] data to populate both the [!UICONTROL Discover] section and the campaign and conversion event lists used to configure measurement reports.
-If the tab is not visible, no campaign data was found in your instance.

 For step-by-step instructions on creating and interpreting [!DNL AMC] measurement reports, read the [create AMC measurement reports](./amc-measure.md) guide.